fedeizzo/file-analyzer/README.md

 The files were empty and all inside the same folder but we think that, also with different configurations, the memory usage is similar.
 The amount of memory was calculated after the workers ended their tasks.

 ### Empty folders
-We decided not to store information about empty fodlers.
+We decided not to store information about empty folders.
 If files are added later in a folder (that was previously empty) user needs to analyze it again

 ### Changing file runtime
 If a file is changed while the workers are reading there are several possibilities:
-  * if the updated file is shorter/longer than the old one, we decided to handle the error but the statistic are not reliable, so if the user want the correct one he/she needs to it analyze again.
+  * if the updated file is shorter/longer than the old one, we decided to handle the error but the statistic are not reliable, so if the user want the correct one he/she needs to analyze it again.
   * if the updated file has different permissions, workers are still able to read the file because permissions are only verified when a file is opened and the statistic will be saved.
   * if the file has been deleted, workers are still able to read the file because as long as there is an open file descriptor the file’s data will not be deleted and the inode will not be freed.
 The statistic will be saved anyway.
 In any case the purpose of the program is to analyze files, so if the user changes them runtime it completely lose its original meaning (errors must be handled anyway).

 ### Manager/Worker amount changes
 If the manager/worker amount changes during the program execution we decided not to kill them